NextPKI/certscan/README.md

 A lightweight, daemon-capable certificate discovery and reporting agent written in Go and Python.

 This tool acts as an **auto-discovery agent** that scans your entire local IPv4 and (optionally) IPv6 network for TLS-enabled services.
 It automatically identifies neighbors on the network and inspects known ports for certificates.
-In addition to dynamic discovery, it also supports scanning explicitly configured static IP addresses and hostnames.
+In addition to dynamic discovery, it also supports scanning explicitly configured static IP addresses, hostnames, and custom port/protocol combinations.

 For every discovered service, the agent extracts TLS certificate metadata (issuer, fingerprint, expiration) and sends the result to a central Webhook endpoint.
 It supports both traditional TLS handshakes and STARTTLS upgrades (e.g., SMTP on port 587).
+HTTP(S) endpoints are scanned with proper SNI and Host headers, and protocol-specific logic is applied for web and mail services.

 ## Features

 * Automatic discovery of network neighbors over IPv4 and optionally IPv6
-* Static IP and hostname support with optional per-host port override
+* Static IP, hostname, and CIDR support with per-target port/protocol override
 * Hostname resolution (A and AAAA records)
 * SNI-aware TLS support for accurate certificate retrieval
+* HTTP/1.1, HTTP/2, HTTP/3, and STARTTLS (SMTP, IMAP, POP3) protocol support
 * Periodic background scanning (daemon mode)
 * Webhook delivery with JSON and base64-encoded certificates
 * Configurable port list and scan throttle